GaloisField94/Camellia128-Cryptol/README.md

 # Camellia128-Cryptol
 Camellia128 cipher in Cryptol language

-Note: as today (25-09-2017) encryption and decryption for 128-bit key works.
+Note: as of today (25-09-2017) the algorithm works for 128, 192 and 256-bit keys, both in encryption and decryption modes.
-Encryption for 192/256 gives very strange results: first 16 bits match but the rest does not.
-Decrypting a ciphertext given by encryption gives back a correct plaintext.
+Code still can be going under optimalization during my spare time.